RGB-Pointmap Pretraining for Unified 3D Scene Understanding

 \section{Abstract}

-Pretraining 3D encoders by aligning with Contrastive Language–Image Pre-training (CLIP) has emerged as a promising direction to learn generalizable representations for 3D scene understanding.
-In this paper, we propose UniScene3D, a transformer-based encoder that learns unified scene representations from multi-view colored pointmaps, jointly modeling image appearance and geometry.
-For robust colored pointmap representation learning, we introduce novel cross-view geometric alignment and grounded view alignment to enforce cross-view geometry and semantic consistency.
-Extensive low-shot and task-specific fine-tuning evaluations on viewpoint grounding, scene retrieval, scene type classification, and 3D VQA demonstrate our state-of-the-art performance.
-These results highlight our method’s effectiveness for unified 3D understanding.
+Pretraining 3D encoders through alignment with Contrastive Language–Image Pre-training (CLIP) has emerged as a promising direction to learn generalizable representations for 3D scene understanding.
+In this paper, we propose UniScene3D, a transformer-based framework that learns unified 3D scene representations from multi-view RGB–Pointmap by leveraging the priors of a pretrained 2D foundation model.
+For robust RGB-Pointmap representation learning, we introduce novel cross-view geometric alignment and grounded view alignment to enforce geometry and semantic consistency across views.
+Extensive low-shot and task-specific fine-tuning across viewpoint grounding, scene retrieval, scene classification, and 3D visual question answering achieves state-of-the-art performance.
+These results establish UniScene3D as an effective framework for unified 3D scene understanding.

 \keywords{ Representation Learning \and 3D Scene Understanding}